-If you found that perfect domain name and want to create a business around it, make sure it’s not already trademarked.
+If you found that perfect name and want to create a business around it, check it’s not already trademarked.
 Just because the domain is available doesn’t mean someone hasn’t already trademarked the name.
 If your business is based in the U.S., use the trademark search database.

 It used to matter to Google what the domain name was for a topic.
 So if you wanted to write a blog about bowling balls you would have done best buying a domain name with those two words in it (i.e., bowlingballs.com).
 You also would have automatically ranked higher for the term “bowling balls.”
 Today, not so much.

 So while it would make sense to buy one related to the topic you picked, you no longer have to pick one to rank in a Google search.
 You could just as easily use some made-up name.

 “Wait…You mean I should pay for hosting?!”